Kraków Ghetto Jewish Council: Administrative tasks

 Among the tasks of the Kraków Jewish Council was the establishment of housing in the city of Kraków – and later the Kraków Ghetto – for previous displaced inhabitants of Kraków and impoverished Jewish immigrants from other areas in the General Government and the Greater Reich.
 In the fall of 1939, the Jewish Council had to find living space for over 8,000 immigrants in the already grossly overpopulated sector of the city.
 During the Jewish Council's control of the Kraków Ghetto, the Nazi ghetto officials would arbitrarily change the boundaries of the ghetto, further displacing Jews in the ghetto, which made this task for the Jewish Council especially challenging.

 As mentioned, the Jewish Council sought out and coordinated housing for immigrants to its community.
-To highlight the ingenuity of children in the ghettos, despite the horrific conditions,14-year old Jack Gruener, who arrived with his parents and was told by the Kraków Jewish Council to share a three-bedroom apartment with 12 other people; the lack of privacy was difficult for most families, but Jack later discovered a dwelling for him and his family in the attic of the house they were inhabiting.
+To highlight the ingenuity of children in the ghettos, despite the horrific conditions, 14-year old Jack Gruener, who arrived with his parents, was told by the Kraków Jewish Council to share a three-bedroom apartment with 12 other people; the lack of privacy was difficult for most families, but Jack later discovered a dwelling for him and his family in the attic of the house they were inhabiting.

 Furthermore, The Kraków Jewish Council was ordered to provide a census of the Jewish population in the ghetto that included age, sex and occupation.
 The Jewish Council was also allowed to establish a post office in the ghetto that the council was allowed to yield a tax from.
 As Jews were isolated in the ghetto from the surrounding society, the Kraków Jewish Council was also given permission by the German authorities to pass judgement on certain litigation including, but not limited to, mediation between sub-tenants and tenants.

 The Kraków Jewish Council was also responsible for taxing the Jews in the ghetto.
 This was performed by means of a regular tax and an extraordinary tax, where the former refers to a tax that all citizens, whereas the latter refers to specific taxes on items such as birth and wedding certificates and fees for the post office.

 Relationships with other groups in the Kraków Ghetto

 Ghetto police

 The Kraków Ghetto Jewish Police were responsible for enforcing the decrees of the Nazis and the Jewish Council.
 Ghetto Jewish police were established on order of Nazi authorities, as with the Jewish councils, however, they were established by local Nazi officials, as opposed to an order from a central Nazi authority, like the decree that established the Jewish Councils.
 Nazi officials wanted it to appear that Jews initiated the need for a ghetto police, and so they prompted the Kraków Jewish council to ask the local militia captain (stadthauptmann) for permission, and permission was subsequently granted.
 Furthermore, the Jewish council was involved in choosing the ghetto police and “nepotism and graft” were highly prevalent in the selection.
-However, soon after the Kraków ghetto police was formed they "severed ties" with the Jewish Council.
+However, soon after the Kraków ghetto police was formed they severed ties with the Jewish Council.